-NPDES Permit requirements are the minimum levels of service needed to maintain the public stormwater infrastructure; promote public health, safety, and welfare by reducing negative stormwater impacts; and comply with relevant regulations.
+NPDES Permit requirements are the minimum levels of service (LOS) needed to maintain the public stormwater infrastructure; promote public health, safety, and welfare by reducing negative stormwater impacts; and comply with relevant regulations.
 The City's existing LOS provides work elements that go beyond the minimum level of service to meet other City established goals and objectives.
-This comprises the Basic LOS.
+This comprises the basic LOS.

-Each work element also has a set of Enhanced LOS and estimated annual costs that are proposed for consideration.
-The Enhanced LOS goes even further than the Basic LOS activities by targeting problems and opportunities specific to current Sammamish storm and surface water issues.
-Table 7.1 through Table 7.5 summarize the Minimum/ Existing LOS, Enhanced LOS and estimated planning level budgets for each of the stormwater program work elements.
+Each work element also has a set of enhanced LOS and estimated annual costs that are proposed for consideration.
+The enhanced LOS goes even further than the basic LOS activities by targeting problems and opportunities specific to current Sammamish storm and surface water issues.